SansGuidon/bookmarks/tests/disc_personality.md

 ## Result (2020)

 You are the **Stabilizer**

+Traits :
+* Perceptive
+* Calm
+* Consistent

 You tend to be logical and analytical about decisions, but warm in interactions with others.
+You tend to prioritize stability and consistency in your environment.
+They are likely to be even-tempered, attentive to details, and structured in their approach.
+Even if a task may appear tedious, they can likely work through it patiently and correctly.